Font kerning: Understanding kerning

 The concept of kerning originated in print typography, where it was used to adjust the spacing between characters to create visually balanced and harmonious text.
 The term ‘kerning’ comes from the French word ‘carnet’, meaning ‘to notch’.
 In the early days of printing, kerning was a manual process, with typographers painstakingly adjusting each character by hand to achieve the desired effect.

 With the advent of digital typography, kerning has become a much more precise and automated process.
 Modern design software allows designers to adjust kerning with pixel-level accuracy, enabling them to create text that is both beautiful and highly readable.
-Furtermore, modern font files allow for precise kerning adjustments, facilitating changes to the kerning table if the font license permits it.
+Furthermore, modern font files allow for precise kerning adjustments, facilitating changes to the kerning table if the font license permits it.
 However, the principles of kerning remain the same, with the goal being to create text that flows naturally and is pleasing to the eye.
+High-quality fonts typically come with numerous kern pairs to automate the kerning process, making it easier to adjust letter spacing effectively, especially in larger text formats.

 The role of font kerning in typography